lwbhahahaha/Image-Registration/README.md

 # Run Instruction
 To run this program, follow the below steps.
 ## Step 1
-Copy and paste the acquisition that has zero (or almost zero) motion inside the `reference_acq` folder.
+Copy and paste the acquisition, that has zero (or almost zero) motion, into the `reference_acq` folder.
 You should put **ONLY ONE** acquisition here as the reference(master) acquisition. **Notice that the performance of this program really depends on how good this reference acquisition is**.
 If this reference acquisition has zero motion, the registered images will likely have zero motion as well.
 <p align="center">
   <img src=".\libs\readme_files\7.png" />
 </p>
-Copy and paste the acquisitions that have motions and need to be registered inside the `with_motion` folder.
+Copy and paste the acquisitions, that  need to be registered, into the `with_motion` folder.
 You can have one or more acquisitions here but all acquisitions MUST have a same BB(ROI bounding box) as the reference(master) acquisition.
 <p align="center">
   <img src=".\libs\readme_files\8.png" />
 </p>